Coronado, Panama: History

 This route was used by pirates, smugglers, fugitives, and road thieves among others that pillaged towns, set up ambushes, and favored the opening of the closed Hispanic trade route on the Coasts of the South Pacific, where Coronado had a singular position during colonial times.

-The modern city was founded in 1941 by Robert Eisenmann and has continued to grow since.
+The modern city was founded in 1941 by Robert Eisenmann and has continued to grow.